 4. We make visible the invisible

-Many have made visible other terrible situations, arguing that they have been happening a long time and nobody has prayed for them, but they do so in a way which is awkward and morbid, not inspiring anybody to pray.
+Many have made visible other terrible situations, arguing that they have been happening a long time and nobody has prayed for them, but they do so in a way that is awkward and morbid, not inspiring anybody to pray.
 The Apostle in his role as a prophet, announces and denounces.
-Let’s value these opportunities and continue showing the suffering of Christ, not only to inform, but also to help others understand that our prayer as a Church is important.
+Let’s value these opportunities and continue showing the suffering of Christ, not only to inform but also to help others understand that our prayer as a Church is important.
 The Lord hopes that we join this spiritual battle with a spiritually active attitude.

 5. Slow down and stop for a moment

 How many times have we promised to pray for someone either on a social network or directly?
 Stop for a moment.
-Take a few minutes out of your busy, fast paced day and sincerely offer that prayer which they need from you.
-The most difficult thing to change is one’s own heart.
+Take a few minutes out of your busy, fast-paced day and sincerely offer that prayer which they need from you.
+The most difficult thing to change is one’s, own heart.

 6. Remember that we are not speaking to thin air